dunglas/mercure/docs/hub/config.md

 You can visualize and edit the content of the database using [boltdbweb](https://github.com/evnix/boltdbweb).

 ## Legacy Server

+**The legacy server is deprecated and will be removed in the next version.
+Consider upgrading to the Caddy-based build.**

 The legacy Mercure.rocks Hub is configurable using [environment variables](https://en.wikipedia.org/wiki/Environment_variable) (recommended in production, [twelve-factor app methodology](https://12factor.net/)), command line flags and configuration files (JSON, TOML, YAML, HCL, envfile and Java properties files are supported).